Raleighite/order-tracker/README.md

 - 🚚 Record shipping status and tracking numbers
 - ⚠️ Highlight overdue unshipped orders (7+ days)
 - 🛠 Edit and delete orders easily
-- 🔐 Runs locally with no cloud dependencies
+- 🔐 Runs locally or in Docker — no cloud dependencies
 - ✅ Automatically tested with GitHub Actions on every push

 ---